-If you want to turn your WordPress site into an e-commerce site, then you know that WordPress alone can’t do it.
+If you want to turn your WordPress site into an eCommerce site, then you probably know that WordPress alone isn’t enough.

 But don’t fret!
 With the right software, WordPress can become a professional-looking storefront.
 To get there, you’ll want a shopping cart.
 This type of software and its themes define how the storefront looks, what the user experience is, and how effortless the final steps of the checkout are — all of which can make the difference between having and not having that sale.

 The majority of shopping carts out there are of the “SaaS” type (software as a service that requires a monthly subscription), but some are permanently-licensed ones.
 Generally, you’ll want to choose the SaaS type because it’s the best in terms of features, support, and updates, especially if you’ve got (or want to have) an online, high-volume shop.
 So, which shopping cart service should you choose then?

 We made you a list of 11 best shopping carts to use in 2021 to make it easy for you to find the perfect one.

 1. Sellfy – easiest & best setup for selling digital products

 Sellfy sets itself apart from the rest of the shopping cart services on this list because it’s more than just a service—it’s an affordable e-commerce platform that is designed specifically to be easy to use for content creators who sell directly to their audience.
 Moreover, it’s not a plugin or a shopping theme, and it has some advanced features for physical and digital products like advanced security, subscriptions, large file hosting (even video streaming!).
 Best of all, there are no transaction fees.

 For this reason, you don’t need to download files or do any sort of installation to make it work for your WordPress website unlike the other solutions on this list.